kubernetes/website/content/en/blog/_posts/2022-10-18-kubernetes-1.26-deprecations-and-removals.md

 ## Additional changes for Kubernetes v1.26 {#additional-changes}

-On top of the described removals, this release will also include some additional changes to take into consideration: while not deprecations or removals, they introduce new features (or a new default behavior) through the graduation to Stable in this release; some of those changes are highlighted here.
+On top of the described removals, this release will also include some additional changes to take into consideration: while not deprecations or removals, they introduce new features (or a new default behavior) through the graduating in this release; some of those changes are highlighted here.

 ### Support for Windows privileged containers